 - Easy maintenance.
 Flooring should be easy to clean and sanitize, standing up to frequent cleaning and scrubbing, with a watertight seal and non-porous-surfaces.

-Now let’s take a look at the five most commonly used flooring systems, and see how they stack up.
+Now let’s take a look at the five most commonly used Floors in commercial kitchens, and see how they stack up.